 My experience with EarMaster was positive enough that I can confidently place it as one of the best ear training apps available today.

-In the meantime, check out EarMaster here to learn about their ear training software (if you purchase EarMaster through this link, I earn a small commission at no cost to you).
+Check out EarMaster here to learn about their ear training software (if you purchase EarMaster on PC/Mac through this link, I earn a small commission at no cost to you).

 Ear Training App Tips